 The new gates are projected to open for Customer enjoyment by late 2020, contingent upon weather.

 Phases of this project have been orchestrated to minimize Customer impact.
-Most Customers won’t realize construction is occurring until they’re taxiing away, as it will be done off the south end of the existing gates.
 We strive to make CAK a better way to go, even during these times of construction.

 The $34 million gate modification project consists of three main phases:

 Phase one will involve utility and drainage work as well as the construction of a 22,900-square yard concrete aircraft parking apron.
 In some areas this apron will have 15-inch thick concrete sections.
 Complete

 Phase two will involve the actual construction of the new gates.
 This will include a two-level concourse consisting of 41,600-square feet, very similar to our existing second floor gates.In-Progress

 Phase three involves the demolition of the old gate complex, allowing 7,500-square yards of aircraft parking apron.

 Who's ready to uncover a few surprises about aviation, right from your home?
 For our next activity, follow the flight path and discover fun facts about your hometown airport.
 The CAK Scavenger Hunt is sure to spark your family's imagination and curiosity about aviation!
 Start the hunt, here: http://www.akroncantonairport.com/caktivities

 As we navigate this unusually challenging time among growing concerns about the spread of COVID-19, we all have a lot on our minds.
 Enjoy a series of engaging activities through our weekly "CAK Family Fun" contest. https://t.co/F87ximUQbshttps://t.co/1rBX45i2td